Lee-Git22/Mastermind/README.md

 # Mastermind
-A recreation of the classic game Mastermind using Ruby
+A recreation of the classic game Mastermind using Ruby.
+The project is taken from [The Odin Project](https://www.theodinproject.com/lessons/ruby-mastermind).